Brand awareness: Brand recall

 Brand recall is also known as unaided recall or spontaneous recall and refers to the ability of the consumer to correctly generate a brand from memory when prompted by a product category.
+So, for example, a person is thinking about laundry and writes down Tide on their shopping list.
+Brand recall is a retrieval component based on the strength of association between a brand and other relevant information stored in long-term memory.
 When prompted by a product category, most consumers can only recall a relatively small set of brands, typically around 3–5 brand names.
-In consumer tests, few consumers can recall more than seven brand names within a given category and for low-interest product categories, most consumers can only recall one or two brand names...
+In consumer tests, few consumers can recall more than seven brand names within a given category and for low-interest product categories, most consumers can only recall one or two brand names.
+Competitive brand advertising can suppress awareness of other brands, as exposure to advertising positively influences brand recall.

 Research suggests that the number of brands that consumers can recall is affected by both individual and product factors including; brand loyalty, brand knowledge, situational and usage factors, and education level.
 For instance, consumers who are highly experienced with a given product category or brand may be able to recall a slightly larger set of brand names than those who are less experienced with a given product category or brand.

 Brand recognition

+Brand recognition is during the point of purchase when a person recognizes a brand and associates it with a product category or category need.
+So an example would be a customer seeing a Gatorade, associating it with a sports drink and putting it in their cart because their son has a soccer game.
 Brand recognition is also known as aided recall and refers to the ability of the consumers to confirm that they have seen or heard of a given brand before.
 This does not necessarily require that the consumers have to identify the brand name.
 Instead, it means that consumers can recognize the brand upon presentation, either at the point-of-sale or after viewing its visual packaging.
+In general people are more likely to recognize a brand than to recall one.
+It is 8 to 10 times more difficult to recall a brand than recognize one.
+For example, when you identify a brand you may associate that brand with a product category, but when given the same product category your memory may not trigger the same brand identifier.